rodrygo-c-garcia/yolov8-flutter-plant-segmentation/README.md

 ## PlantNet Sucre

-An application that implements a [YoloV8](https://github.com/ultralytics/ultralytics "YoloV8") `Computer Vision` model for the segmentation of static and real time images of medicinal plants in the city of Sucre, Bolivia.
+An application that implements a [YoloV8](https://github.com/ultralytics/ultralytics "YoloV8") `Computer Vision` model for the segmentation of static and real time images of medicinal plants in the city of Sucre - Bolivia.

 ##### Functionality